The Series A Board Deck Has an Evidence Gap — and It's Killing Founder Credibility

 What boards now want to see:

 - Willingness-to-pay anchored to value delivered: ROI calculator showing what the buyer saves, what they earn back, and over what time horizon.
-The pricing slide is now a value-delivery slide.
+The pricing slide is now a value-delivery slide (Simon-Kucher & Partners, 2024).

 - Comparison against the buyer's actual alternative, which is often not the headline competitor.
 For B2B SaaS sold against internal build-vs-buy decisions, the comparison is fully-loaded labour cost.
 For tools sold into compliance contexts, the comparison is internal compliance staff hours.
-Get the alternative wrong and the board concludes you don't understand the buyer's framing.
+Get the alternative wrong and the board concludes you do not understand the buyer's framing Sagentix Phase 06 Pricing, 2026.

-- Pricing power evidence on renewal: Net Revenue Retention by tier, renewal rate by cohort, and the 6-month leading indicators (product usage, support ticket volume, implementation completion rate) that predict whether next quarter's renewals will hold price.
+- Pricing power evidence on renewal: Net Revenue Retention by tier, renewal rate by cohort, and leading indicators (product usage, support ticket volume, implementation completion rate) that predict whether next quarter's renewals will hold price (Simon-Kucher & Partners, 2024).

-The board's discomfort signal: "What's your Net Revenue Retention by tier in the cohorts that have hit one full renewal cycle?"
-If the answer is "we'll have data next quarter," the pricing strategy is hypothesis, not strategy.
+The board's discomfort signal: "What is your Net Revenue Retention by tier in the cohorts that have hit one full renewal cycle?"
+If the answer is "we will have data next quarter," the pricing strategy is hypothesis, not strategy.

 Slide Type 4 — Sales Velocity & Forecast